hassan-ak/bootcamp2021c19/step06_relational_databases/Readme.md

   - 5NF (Fifth Normal Form) Rules
     - A table is in 5th Normal Form only if it is in 4NF and it cannot be decomposed into any number of smaller tables without loss of data.
   - 6NF (Sixth Normal Form) Proposed

 - [What is ER Modeling](https://www.guru99.com/er-modeling.html)
   - Entity Relationship is a graphical approach to database design.
 It defines data elements and their relationship.
   - An Entity is a thing or object in real world that is distinguishable from surrounding environment
     - An entity has a set of properties
     - Entity properties can have values.
   - Entities can have relationships.
+  - Enhanced Entity Relationship (EER) Model
+    - EER Model is a high-level data model which provides extensions to original ER model.
+EER Models supports more details design.
+EER Modeling emerged as a solution for modeling highly complex databases.
+    - EER uses UML notation.
+      - Entities are represented as class diagrams.
+      - Relationships are represented as associations between entities.
+  - Why use ER Model?
+    - Relational DB dont support many to many reltaions